wusinyee/Diabetic_retinopathy_detection_DL/FNL_RPT_Analysis_DL_DR_Detection.md

 # Deep Learning for Diabetic Retinopathy Detection

-This project evaluates deep learning approaches for automated diabetic retinopathy detection using the APTOS 2019 dataset (~3,500 retinal images with 5 severity levels), aiming to improve early diagnosis efficiency and accuracy in healthcare settings.
+This project evaluates deep learning approaches for automated diabetic retinopathy detection using the APTOS 2019 dataset (~3,500 retinal images with 5 severity levels), aiming to improve early diagnosis efficiency and accuracy in healthcare settings.**Brief summary of whiich 3 variations deep learning models i used, and list all the clustering techiques or other ml techiques i used)

 ---
 ## Table of Contents
+feature engineering and importance
 ## 1. Main Objectives and Analysis Goals
 - Project Objectives
 - Deep Learning Approach Selection